Product Inspector

 Air fryer vs oven running cost calculator

-Estimate how much common kitchen appliances cost to run, using editable wattage, cooking time and tariff assumptions.
+Estimate how much common kitchen appliances cost to run by changing the power, cooking time and electricity price.

 Reviewed 20 June 2026 Open calculator